hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

 ## goals for ths phase of re-working

-gleaning from what we've learned of several years (!?) with the old [mh] autoloader stack:
+gleaning from what we've learned of several years (!?) with the old [m-h] autoloader stack:

 • the primary impetus is this new design goal that universide-wide all